SreeDev-4522/SreeDev-4522/README.md

 - 👋 Hi, I’m @SreeDev-4522
 - 👀 I’m interested in Machine Learning.
-- 🌱 I’m currently learning Image Processing and Operating Systems
+- 🌱 I’m currently learning Software development.
 - 💞️ I’m looking to collaborate on Open Source by March 2023
 - 📫 How to reach me sreedev0115@gmail.com